kitzeslab/audiomoth-performance/README.md

 Correspondence: `sam.lapp at pitt.edu`

 #### Suggested citation
 The report is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 Please feel free to use it with attribution.
-You may cite the report as follows, replacing the `<>` with the DOI in the image at the top of this document.
+You may cite the report as follows, replacing the `<>` with the DOI listed on this GitHub repository.

 ```
 Lapp, Samuel (2020).
 AudioMoth Performance Testing: